- 1 Article Summary: Moving to Italy from UK

 Safety in Italy and Quality of Life

-According to the Numbeo Safety Index by Country Italy ranks among the safest countries in Southern Europe.
+According to the Italy safety index data from Numbeo, the country ranks among the safest in Southern Europe.
 Crime rates remain moderate to low across most regions and violent crime is rare.
 Smaller towns, particularly in Tuscany, Umbria and Puglia, are known for their community spirit and peace of mind.

-Recent data from Numbeo – Crime in Italy confirms that the Italy crime rate remains relatively low.
+Recent data from Italy crime statistics (Numbeo) confirms that the Italy crime rate remains relatively low.

 A Balanced Way of Life